fengjixuchui/Bleak/README.md

 var randomiseDllName = true;

-var injector = new Injector(InjectionMethod.CreateThread, "processName", "dllPath", randomiseDllName);
+using (var injector = new Injector(InjectionMethod.CreateThread, "processName", "dllPath", randomiseDllName)) {
     // Inject the DLL into the process

     var dllBaseAddress = injector.InjectDll();

     // Hide the injected DLL from the PEB

     injector.HideFromPeb();

     // Eject the DLL from the process

     injector.EjectDll();

-injector.Dispose();
+}
 ```

 ----